LeopoldSchmid/planGoReminisce_/implementation_plans/01_user_authentication_and_profiles.md

 ### 2.1.
 Supabase Setup
 - [ ] **Task 1:** Confirm Supabase project is set up and credentials are in `.env.local`.
 (Already done)
 - [ ] **Task 2:** Enable and configure Supabase Authentication (e.g., email/password, social logins if desired for MVP).
-  - [ ] Review Supabase Auth settings in the dashboard.
+  - [ ] Review Supabase Auth settings in the dashboard. **[NOTE: Email/password is enabled.
+Social logins and email templates are not customized for MVP.
+Default Supabase templates in use.]**
-  - [ ] Define email templates if necessary.
 - [x] **Task 3:** Design `profiles` table in Supabase.
   - [x] Schema: `id` (UUID, references `auth.users` on delete cascade), `username` (TEXT, unique), `full_name` (TEXT, optional), `avatar_url` (TEXT, optional), `updated_at` (TIMESTAMPTZ), `created_at` (TIMESTAMPTZ).
   - [x] Set up RLS policies for `profiles` table (e.g., users can read their own profile, users can update their own profile, public read access to minimal fields if needed).